elixir-europe/rdmkit/pages/your_tasks/metadata_management.md

 ## What do you write in README file?

-### Description (fixed subheading)
+### Description

-A readme file is typically a text file written in .txt or .md (markdown) format.
+A readme file is typically a text file written in text (.txt) or markdown (.md) format.
 The content could either be on project level or data-level.
-This is a file for a potential user of your data, it is not meant to be machine-actionable.
+This is a file for a potential user of your data, including yourself, it is not meant to be machine-actionable.

 ### Considerations

-README file can be updated with time to include information which was not available before.
-It is a good practice to create a first version at the beginning.
+* README file can be updated with time to include information which was not available before.
+It is a good practice to create a first version when starting a new project.
-For complex projects, consider to write README files on several levels, not only in the top level of the project.
+* For complex projects, consider to write README files on several levels, not only in the top level of the project.

 ### Solutions